jarrekk/Jalpc/README.md

 The landing page has multilingual support with the [i18next](http://i18next.com) plugin.

 Languages are configured in the `config.yml` file.

+> If you don't need this feature, please clear content in file `_data/language.yml` and folder `static/locales/`.

 #### Step 1